drandell/hannah-website/static/media/learn_more.2a593e8c.md

 1.	##### GE + FR > EN Translation

 Over the course of my career as a freelance translator, I have gained extensive experience in translating a wide range of texts.
-Whether it’s a CV or a travel brochure that needs translating, I can deliver high-quality and accurate translations.
+Whether it’s a CV or a travel brochure that needs translating, I can deliver high-quality and accurate translations using SDL Trados Studio 2021.
 Here are the services I can provide for you:

 -	**Dental and Medical Translations:**
 This is where my expertise lies.
 I can translate anything related to the dental industry: a dental aligner brochure, patient questionnaires, documents relating to clinical trials, letters to patients.
 You can rely on me to produce excellent translations for you.